discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 conditions: ["Weakness", "Vulnerability", "Blind"]
 ---

 The current optimal build for Elementalists in fractals is the <Specialization prefix="power" name="weaver"/>.
-It offers both the highest burst and consistent DPS in the game on large, stationary hitboxes and very good DPS on small hitboxes.
+It offers a high burst and consistent DPS on large, stationary hitboxes and some DPS on small hitboxes.
 The trait <Trait id="1502"/> in combination with <Item id="24868"/> and slaying potions like <Item id="50082"/> put it ahead of other DPS professions.
 Keep in mind that all six bosses in the current CM fractals are stationary, have a large hitbox and favor burst damage.

-Additionally with the <Specialization name="chronomancer" prefix="boon"/> and an average uptime of at least ten boons, <Specialization name="weaver" prefix="arcane"/> with <Trait id="1511"/> has become extremly strong.
+Additionally with the <Specialization name="chronomancer" prefix="boon"/> and an average uptime of at least ten boons, <Specialization name="weaver" prefix="arcane"/> with <Trait id="1511"/> has become good against big hitbox and average against small.

 Weaver has some utilities in the form of burst <Condition name="vulnerability"/>, AoE <Condition name="blind"/>, <Skill id="5536"/> and easy <Boon name="might"/> pre-stacking.
 The bad news is that Weaver is really squishy compared to the old Tempest, it has no reflects, no  fast reachable crowd control skills apart from <Skill id="5733"/> and looses access to <Boon name="stability"/> and <Boon name="protection"/> from Overloads.

 Arcane Weaver somewhat mitigates the squishiness by taking <Trait id="257"/> and providing good <Boon name="protection"/> uptimes with <Trait id="264"/>.
 It also provides around 7 stacks <Boon name="might"/> uptime for the party, even more with around 30% boon duration from <Item id="79722"/> and <Trait id="2004"/>.
 This allows a replacement of the <Specialization name="druid"/> with another <Specialization name="weaver"/> as there is enough <Boon name="might"/> on the party and you "only" loose <Skill id="31582" profession="ranger"/>, <Skill id="12497" profession="ranger"/> and <Trait id="1016" profession="ranger"/> (redundant with <Trait id="2177"/>) but gain much more DPS.
+This realiable might creation combined with the precast power of weaver, makes it the most consistent dps choice in fractals.
+Meaning you want at least two in a triple dps composition.

 <Divider>
 Equipment